SWI-Prolog/packages-semweb/doc/rdfdb.md

-Currently the total order of literals is first based on the type of literal using the ordering _|numeric < string < term|_ Numeric values (integer and float) are ordered by value, integers preceed floats if they represent the same value. strings are sorted alphabetically after case-mapping and diacritic removal as described above.
+Currently the total order of literals is first based on the type of literal using the ordering _|numeric < string < term|_ Numeric values (integer and float) are ordered by value, integers preceed floats if they represent the same value.
+Strings are sorted alphabetically after case-mapping and diacritic removal as described above.
 If they match equal, uppercase preceeds lowercase and diacritics are ordered on their unicode value.
 If they still compare equal literals without any